linofir/equipotentialRoof/README.md

 * Recreate normals. ok
 * Reorganize data classifying by face. ok
 * Visualize triangles and normals methods defined by selected face.ok
 * Calculate midpoint of stairs Thread for EquipotentialRoof.
+OK
     * Organize Threads.
         * check the inclination of stairs.
         * if thre satais has no inclination in ralation to plane XZ => determinate grop threads to the lowest to righest Y of vertex points.